How to Tell If a Lithium-ion Battery is Bad?

 Use Quality Chargers: Always charge with a high-quality charger specific to lithium-ion batteries.

-Prevent Over-discharging: Keep the charge above 50% when possible and never completely drain the battery.
+Avoid Overcharging: Continuous overcharging diminishes battery life.
+Keep the charge above 50% when possible and never completely drain the battery.

 Store in Appropriate Conditions: Keep batteries in a cool, dry environment to avoid damage from extreme temperatures and moisture.